portworx/px-docs/index.md

   Also, you can use this ansible playbook to deploy a
     [3-node etcd cluster](https://github.com/portworx/px-docs/tree/gh-pages/etcd/ansible)

 ## Install
 PX runs completely in a container.
 It can be installed to run directly via `OCI runC` or deployed and managed via your container orchestrator.
 Follow the instructions for either method below.

+### Pre-install Check

+Run the pre-install check on each node to be added to Portworx cluster to ensure that the node is ready for deploying PX successfully and join a PX cluster.
+Follow this [link](https://docs.portworx.com/install/preinstallcheck.html) to run the pre-install check script.

 ### Install with RunC
 You can run Portworx directly via OCI runC.
 This will run Portworx as a standalone OCI container without any reliance on the Docker daemon.
 In this method, PX is managed by `systemd`.